humblEgo/42_cursus/Printf/README.md

  - Since `printf` works differently depending on OS, I made it in two versions-macOS, ubuntu.

 ----
-This function manages some conversions: `c s p d i u x X % n l ll`.
+This function manages some conversions: `c s p d i u x X % n l ll h hh`.

 It is also manages combination of the following flags: `-0.*`.